social-analytics/express/README.md

 ##Server Tools

+What npm packages we use in our web app and why

 ###Cheerio

 [cheerio](http://browsenpm.org/package/cheerio) is a fast, flexible, and lean implementation of core jQuery designed specifically for the server.

-####Features

-* Familiar syntax. cheerio implements a subset of core jQuery. cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.
-* Blazingly fast. cheerio works with a very simple, consistent DOM model.
-As a result parsing, manipulating, and rendering are incredibly efficient.
-Preliminary end-to-end benchmarks suggest that cheerio is about 8x faster than JSDOM.
-* Insanely flexible. cheerio wraps around htmlparser2. cheerio can parse nearly any HTML or XML document.
+**Why?** When I need to manipulate html files using jQuery from the server-side.
+Sometimes you just can't do it from the client-side.
+For example, the helper for handlebar-express needs to modify the `class` attribute in a <li> based on the route selected.